-For example, your current house has a fair value of £500,000, and you owe your mortgage lenders a sum of £300,000.
+For example, your current house has been valued at £500,000, and you owe your mortgage lenders a sum of £300,000.
 By acquiring a bridge loan of £400,000, you can pay off the mortgage on your previous house of £300,000 as well as loan closing costs and fees of around £10,000.
 This leaves you with a total sum of £90,000 as a down payment for your new house.

 2. Apply for a second mortgage for the new home:

 Similar to the example above, let’s say your current house has a fair value of £500,000 with £300,000 on a mortgage, leaving you with £200,000 as equity.
 You’ll be able to obtain a bridge loan of up to £160,000.